lukasroegner/homebridge-apple-tv-remote/README.md

 **onOffTvName** (optional): The name of the TV that is displayed in the Home app.

 **isPlayPauseSwitchEnabled**: If set to true, a switch is exposed for changing the play state.
 Defaults to `false`.

+**playPauseSwitchName** (optional): Can be used to set the initial name that is displayed in the Home app.
+Useful for plugins like `homebridge-alexa`, where changing the name in the Home app is not propagated back to homebridge.

 **appPlayPauseSwitches** (optional): Can be used to set a list of switches in homebridge to monitor which app is playing.